Girls’ Weekend Guide to Miami

 Set to open in January 2018, this splashy sushi bar is one Miami's most anticipated restaurants—and for good reason.
 As the second outpost of Azabu’s Michelin-starred New York flagship, you can expect the same level of culinary talent as the original.
 Inside, you’ll find an Izakaya-style dining room with an open kitchen, a classic cocktail bar that specializes in sake and whiskey, and—the coolest part—a hidden 11-seat sushi counter called The Den, which serves a traditional omakase menu of seafood flown in from Japan’s fresh fish markets.
 Standout dishes include: robata-grilled yakitori, udon noodles, and fried rice served tableside on a sizzling toban-yaki plate.

-RELATED: The Best Beach Bars in Florida
+RELATED: The Most Luxurious Hotels in Florida

 Miami Beach Soundscape